-Designation Description Touch-off Probing a workpiece using a tool.
+Designation Description Probing Probing of a workpiece with a HEIDENHAIN KT 130 edge finder.
+The unit automatically transfers the presets into the preset table Touch-off Probing a workpiece using a tool.
 You must define the respective tool position manually as a preset Numerical input You must manually enter the numeric value of the preset into the preset table

-Depending on the application, users of the type Operator define the presets.
+Depending on the application, users of the type $\mbox{\bf Operator}$ define the presets.